This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

 Each of these events drove changes in the US government — overseas facility security and contingency planning became key.
 The U.S. private sector followed their lead, increasing security for their facilities and ramping up protection for executives.
 The security measures implemented by the private sector proved to be resilient — business continued in many dangerous areas, mostly through the tireless efforts of security personnel to keep tabs on the threat and implement any countermeasures in their toolkit.

 1980s – The Emergence of Executive Protection and International Security

-The horrific bombings in Beirut and Kuwait in 1984 and 1985, brought about the need for physical security standards, upgrades and best-practices.
+The horrific bombings in Beirut and Kuwait in 1984 and 1985, brought about the need for physical security standards, upgrades and security industry best-practices.
 New technologies were developed to reduce blast effects from bombs and save lives.
 Explosive modeling and set-back became the norm.
 Security standards for personnel traveling and working in dangerous places were enhanced.
 The importance of staff notifications became S.O.P.